bjchia/bjchia.github.io/philosophies.md

 * “Visualization and drawing became an important component of this process.
 Not comfortable wrestling with theory, he preferred dealing with knowledge that he could observe and draw.”

 * “Deep observation must be done in steps: “If you wish to have a sound knowledge of the forms of objects, begin with the details of them, and do not go on to the second step until you have the first well fixed in memory.”

+## Kevin Durant
+* Ego is the downfall of every human,” Durant said.
+“When you release that shit, you start asking more questions like, ‘How’d you do that move?
+I want to learn.’
+You kind of humble yourself and you look at life as a student.
+Everybody wants to be a teacher before they learn the whole lesson.
+That’s your ego.
+I feel like everybody here kind of went through their lumps and learned the game and now they can give their input.
+That’s the proper way to do shit.”